 - Stir the mashed sweet potato into the bowl of filling, and season to taste with additional salt (I added ¼ teaspoon) and pepper.

 - Warm up your tortillas, one by one in a skillet, or all at once in a microwave so they don’t break when you bend them.
-Wrap them in a tea towel so they stay warm.
+Wrap them in a clean tea towel so they stay warm.